agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

 We've created a few new types based on `ActixMessage`.
 For the `Connect` message we will get that initial ID as well as the `Recipient<Message>`.
 Likewise we have a `Disconnect` which removes its identitifier from the HashMap.
 And then we implement the `Handler` for `MessageToClient`, which calls our helper function we just previously implemented, serializing the object as JSON data.
+The reason for the Handler trait, is so that we can pass any of these types to our websocket Server.

 A number of compiler errors will show along the lines of